webconnex/slate/source/includes/_api_v2.md

-X-Daily-Limit | The number of allowed requests in the current period (daily) X-Daily-Remaining | The number of remaining requests in the current period (daily) X-Daily-Limit-Reset | The number of seconds left in the current period (daily) X-Burst-Limit | The number of allowed requests in the current period (15 min) X-Burst-Remaining | The number of remaining requests in the current period (15 min) X-Burst-Limit-Reset | The number of seconds left in the current period (15 min) X-Retry-After | If surpassed `X-Daily-Limit` or `X-Burst-Limit`, - the unix time when requests can be submitted again (15 min or daily depending on which limit is hit)
+X-Daily-Limit | The number of allowed requests in the current period (daily) X-Daily-Remaining | The number of remaining requests in the current period (daily) X-Daily-Limit-Reset | The number of seconds left in the current period (daily) X-Burst-Limit | The number of allowed requests in the current period (15 min blocks) X-Burst-Remaining | The number of remaining requests in the current period (15 min blocks) X-Burst-Limit-Reset | The number of seconds left in the current period (15 min blocks) X-Retry-After | If surpassed `X-Daily-Limit` or `X-Burst-Limit`, - `X-Retry-After` is the unix time when requests can be submitted again (15 min or daily depending on which limit is hit)

 #### Successful Response Object